-If you have a 401(k) account and recently left your job or were laid off due to the coronavirus shutdowns, you might be wondering what to do with your retirement investments.
-Even if you’ve left your employer some time ago, you have several options when it comes to finding the best place to roll over your 401(k).
+If you have a 401(k) account and recently left your job or were laid off due to the coronavirus crisis, you might be wondering what to do with your retirement investments.
+But even if you’ve left your employer some time ago and still have a retirement account there, you have several options when it comes to finding the best place to roll over your old 401(k).

-- Leave it with your old employer’s 401(k) plan: This approach requires the least amount of work, but may require you to have a minimum amount (often $5,000) if you plan to maintain the account.
+- Leave it with your old employer’s 401(k) plan: This approach requires the least amount of work, but may require you to have a minimum amount (often $5,000) if you plan to maintain the account there.

 - Roll it over into your new employer’s 401(k) plan: This approach will require you to file some paperwork, but you’ll have all your 401(k) money in one place.
 This choice can make sense if you like your new employer’s plan.